 We scrutinised the main political party general election manifestos to highlight the pledges which affect the medical profession.
 Find out more.

-Read our brief FAQs on the latest update on the consultant contract negotiations as of 12 May 2017.
+Read the latest update and FAQs on consultant contract negotiations as of November 2017.

 The European funding brief details the EU funding opportunities for 2017 available under the 3rd EU Health Programme.

 We have always advocated the highest standards of human rights in healthcare, both for clinicians and patients.

 The BMA, led by its international committee, highlights and campaigns on European and international issues of interest to the medical profession.
 Find out more about global health campaigns.

 Workers in developing countries are suffering labour rights abuses.
 We campaign for fair medical trade in the manufacture and procurement of healthcare goods.